-This is one phase of this stock that is really well-thought-out… no tools needed at all, and the insertion/ removal is quick (once you figure it out).
-It took me a couple of tries but, by golly, it worked as advertised.
+This is one phase of this stock that is well-thought-out.
+No tools are needed, and the insertion/ removal is quick once you figure it out.
+It took me a couple of tries, but it worked as advertised.
 You can see the charging handle above the opening.

-- Are involved with law enforcement and have a use for the stock (if it is sanctioned for use, of course);
+- Are involved with law enforcement and have a use for the stock (if it is sanctioned for use, of course).

 If you are just looking for something different to add to your collection, a CAA Gear Up stabilizer or stock should fill that bill.
 I could see using one if they made it for my Springfield Armory XDM .45 compact model, but all I saw were models for Springfield 9mm and 40 calibers.
 (The grip safety would no doubt require some engineering to overcome, at any rate).